PopovEvgeniy/gview/readme.txt

                                 Graphic view

-                                Version 2.3.2.1
+                                Version 2.3.3

-                        Simple graphic viewer by Popov Evgeniy Alekseyevich
+                        The simple graphic viewer by Popov Evgeniy Alekseyevich

-Program description
+The program description.

 This program is a simple graphic viewer with an intuitive user interface.

-System requirements
+System requirements.

 Windows 2000 or higher for 32-bit systems
 Windows Vista or higher for 64-bit systems

-Supported formats

-Joint Photographic Experts Group
-Windows Bitmap
-Windows icon
-Windows Metafile
-Enhanced Windows Metafile
-Portable Network Graphics
-Graphics Interchange Format
-X Pixmap

-License
+License.

 This program is distributed under the GNU GENERAL PUBLIC LICENSE.

-About program modification
+The source code.

 The code is included in the source.zip archive.
-It can be compiled under Lazarus 4.0 RC3 or higher.
+It can be compiled under Lazarus 4.2 or higher.

-Version history
+Version history.

-1.0: Initial version.
+1.0: The initial version.

 1.1:
-The help was converted to the htm help format.
+The help was converted to the HTM help format.
 The program was totally rewritten.
-The license was changed to GNU GENERAL PUBLIC LICENSE.
+The license was changed to the GNU GENERAL PUBLIC LICENSE.
 The program was recompiled under BORLAND TURBO C++ 2006 EXPLORER.
 The installer has changed.

 2.0: The program was totally rewritten.